KimandoHs/CS411_Project/README.md

 James Ngo - jameshn@bu.edu
 Cristobal Newman - cjavier@bu.edu

 Brief Summary: Repository for the CS411 Group Project, fall of 2022.
 Lab Section A3.

-Ideas:
+Project is about plant information.
+Supports numerous features including:
+- Plant lookup by image or text.
+Plant search by image will return suggestions on which plant it could be, followed by a likelihood.
+Plant search by image will allow you to add it to your collection.
+Plant search by name will bring up information about that plant.
+- Collection system.
+Add your favorite plants to your collection!
+- Quiz yourself.
+Take a quiz on various plants to see if you know their names!
+Quiz includes all plants in the database.

+Ideas 9/10/2022:
 - SpaceAPIs
 - Chess API.
 Users will be able to play moves on a board and be shown games in that position that have been played by prominent players.
 - Weather API that tells you what clothes you can buy nearby for that weather